Home / Career Guides / Database Administrator

 What skills are essential for a database administrator?

-A successful DBA should have an eye for detail, adept problem-solving skills, and a deep understanding of database languages, most notably Structured Query Language (SQL).
+A successful DBA should have an eye for detail, adept problem-solving skills, and a deep understanding of database languages, most notably SQL.
 Knowledge of system security, data backup, and recovery procedures is also critical.
 Besides, as some roles may call for interaction with teams or clients, exemplary communication skills can also be a vital asset.

 What sort of education do database administrators typically need?